Conscious Luxury Hotels Where a Greener Lifestyle Meets Utmost Comfort

 Zeavola Resort – Krabi, Thailand

-For a guilt-free vacation full of comfort on Koh Phi Phi (Phi Phi Islands), Zeavola Resort makes for a fine choice.
-What makes Zeavola an environmentally conscious stay is its non biodegradable product-reducing policy and its heavy implementing of recycling, composting food scapes/plant trimmings, wastewater treatment and the use of energy-saving devices installed throughout the resort, such as energy-sufficient and motion sensor light bulbs.
+For a guilt-free vacation full of comfort on Koh Phi Phi (Phi Phi Islands), Zeavola Resort is an excellent choice.
+What makes Zeavola an environmentally conscious stay is its policy to reduce non-biodegradable products, along with its strong commitment to recycling, composting food scraps and plant trimmings, wastewater treatment, and the use of energy-saving devices installed throughout the resort, such as energy-efficient and motion-sensor light bulbs.

 Photo credit: Zeavola Resort

-The resort’s stunning location and design alone will make your stay worthwhile, but it’s its eco practices that will make it all the more impressive.
+The resort’s stunning location and design alone will make your stay worthwhile, but it’s its eco-friendly practices that will make it all the more impressive.